 “This is a compelling and unique story about a woman who was raised in an African American community by a single father, who was a deaf Native American.
 Her memoir describes their trials and tribulations, as well as the communication and love between them and their extended family.
 Her journey ultimately leads to her having her own family, a PhD, and a career dedicated to the deaf community.”

 —Sterling Street, Museum Coordinator and Historian, Nanticoke Indian Museum

-Hall was abandoned by her Deaf African-American mother at a young age and forged a close bond with her father, James Paris Mosley, who communicated with her in American Sign Language.
-Although his family was American Indian, they—like many other Nanticoke Indians of that region—had assimilated over time into Dover’s black community.
+Hall was abandoned by her Deaf African American mother at a young age and forged a close bond with her father, James Paris Mosley, who communicated with her in American Sign Language.
+Although his family was Native American, they—like many other Native Americans of that region—had assimilated over time into Dover’s Black community.
 Hall vividly recounts the social and cultural elements that shaped her, from Jim Crow to the forced integration of public schools, to JFK and Motown.
-As a CODA (Child of Deaf Adults) in a time when no accessibility or interpreting services were available, she was her father’s sole means of communication with the hearing world, a heavy responsibility for a child.
+As a Coda (child of deaf adults) in a time when no accessibility or interpreting services were available, she was her father’s sole means of communication with the hearing world, a heavy responsibility for a child.
 After her turbulent teenage years, and with the encouragement of her future husband, she attended college and discovered that her skills as a fluent ASL user were a valuable asset in the field of education.

 Hall went on to become a college professor, mentor, philanthropist, and advocate for Deaf students from diverse backgrounds.
 Her memoir is a celebration of her family, her faith, her journey, and her heritage.

 Clara Jean Mosley Hall is a professor in the American Sign Language and Deaf Interpretive Services Program at Cuyahoga Community College in Parma, Ohio.

 Print Edition: ISBN 978-1-944838-35-5, 6 x 9 paperback, 234 pages, 30 photographs